Home > Techniques > Specialty Sewing > How to Make Adjustable Straps

 Don’t assume webbing is your only choice for straps.
 We’ve used interfaced fabric of all types – from cottons to canvas, twill tape, even ribbon.

 Gather your materials.
-Our hardware is all from Dritz®.
-You need a slider (sometimes called a slide adjuster, adjustable slide buckle or a tri-glide) – we selected a Dritz® Slide Buckle with an adjustable center bar, but that isn’t mandatory.
+You need a slider (sometimes called a slide adjuster, adjustable slide buckle or a tri-glide) – we selected a Dritz Slide Buckle with an adjustable center bar, but that isn’t mandatory.
 You can also use a slider with a solid center bar.
-Using one rather than another is mostly a matter of personal preference, but in talking with our friends at Dritz, they told us the main difference is the fact that it’s easier to insert the strap if you have flexibility to move the center bar out of the way.
+Using one rather than another is mostly a matter of personal preference.
+The main difference is the fact that it’s easier to insert the strap if you have the flexibility to move the center bar out of the way.
 When that center bar is fixed, it can be more difficult to weave the strap through, and may be nearly impossible if the strap material is quite thick.